theme-suka/docs/source/en/index.md

 hexo s --debug
 ```

-> During the service startup process, pay attention to whether there are any abnormal information.
-If you want to report problems, those information will help.
+> During the service startup process, pay attention any abnormal outputs.
+If you want to report issues, those information will help.

-When there were something like lines below
+When the output looks like the lines below

 ```
 INFO  Hexo is running at http://localhost:4000/.
 Press Ctrl+C to stop.
 ```

-It means Hexo has already run on your device, check https://localhost:400 at your browser.
+It means Hexo is already running on your device, check https://localhost:400 in your browser.

-> If you have problem using "Suka", try search in the docs at sidebar or [add new issue](https://github.com/SukkaW/hexo-theme-suka/issues/new) at GitHub.
+> If you have any problem using "Suka", try searching in the documentation at sidebar or [open new issue](https://github.com/SukkaW/hexo-theme-suka/issues/new) at GitHub.

 # Update "Suka"

-If you downloaded "Suka" at GitHub release, then you should rename your theme directory from `suka` to `suka-old`, rename the new version "Suka" directory to `suka`.
-Then follow the guide at change log to migrate your configuration into newer one.
-After test you can delete `suka-old` directory.
+If you downloaded "Suka" from a  GitHub release, you should rename your theme directory from `suka` to `suka-old`, and rename the newer version of "Suka" directory to `suka`.
+Then follow the guide at changelog to migrate your configuration to the newer version.
+You can delete `suka-old` directory afterwards if you want.

 ---

-If you used git to download "Suka", you need to backup your `theme config` (for example, rename it to `_config.old.yml`) then run `git pull` to update the "Suka".
-Now you have a new `_config.example.yml`, make a copy of it and rename the copy to `_config.yml`.
-Now you can migrate your old `theme config` from `_config.old.yml` to `_config.yml`.
+If you use git to download "Suka", you need to backup your `theme config` (for example, rename it to `_config.old.yml`), and then run `git pull` to update "Suka".
+You will see a new `_config.example.yml`.
+Make a copy of it and rename it as `_config.yml`.
+Now you can migrate your settings from `_config.old.yml` to `_config.yml`.
 After the test you can delete `_config.old.yml`.